-With Steve Carell lighting up the earlier seasons as boss-from-hell Michael Scott and a strong supporting cast delivering great moments even into the Scott-free final few dozen episodes, it’s hard to think of a transatlantic TV reimagining that’s worked better.
+Steve Carell lights up the earlier seasons as boss-from-hell Michael Scott.
+Plus there’s a strong supporting cast delivering great moments even into the Scott-free final few dozen episodes.
+It’s hard to think of a transatlantic TV reimagining that’s worked better.
 You’ll find all nine seasons (that’s an astounding 188 episodes by our count) streaming on Netflix.

 Arrested Development (S1-5)